rtorchia/DSC-Envisalink/README.md

 ### Alarmserver Setup

-1. Install and setup python 3.x on your server. (see https://www.python.org/) If using Windows, you can also install python from the Microsoft Store (https://www.microsoft.com/store/productId/9MSSZTT1N39L)
+1. Install and setup python 3.x on your server. (see https://www.python.org/) If using Windows, you can also install Python from the Microsoft Store (https://www.microsoft.com/store/productId/9MSSZTT1N39L)

 2. Copy the contents of the alarmsever folder from github to your system.
 Make sure to install the python dependencies required for AlarmServer.